 Also, the term “frozen foods” is extraordinarily unsuited for just about any song, a ballad in particular.
 (Which, in theory, this is.)
 I am not saying it would never be appropriate, but any song that would meld these words successfully into its story arc should not posses the pretense that this song does.
 Moving on…

-She went to hug me and she spilled her purse,
+She didn't recognize the face at first, but then her eyes flew open wide.
+She went to hug me and she spilled her purse, And we laughed until we cried.

 I’ve laughed until I have “cried”, that is to say, had tears in my eyes, three, possibly four times in my whole life, including childhood.
 Point being, it doesn’t happen often, and while I grant that different things tickle different people, what sort of sheltered existence do these two people have to be living to find transcendental hilarity about a spilled purse?